Democrats vow to keep up fight after Supreme Court blocks bid for Trump finances

-WASHINGTON (Reuters) - Democrats vowed to keep up their fight to get access to President Donald Trump’s finances after the U.S. Supreme Court denied their request to see them as it ruled they must be shared with a New York criminal investigation.
+WASHINGTON, July 9 (Reuters) - Democrats vowed to keep up their fight to get access to President Donald Trump’s finances after the U.S. Supreme Court denied their request to see them but ruled they must be shared with a New York criminal investigation.

 Unlike other recent presidents, Trump has refused to disclose materials that would shed light on the scope of his wealth and his family-run real estate business.